realpython/realpython-blog/2015/2015-03-13-analyzing-obesity-in-england-with-python.markdown

----
-layout: post
-title: "Analyzing obesity in England with Python"
+# Analyzing obesity in England with Python
-date: 2015-03-13 07:36:19 -0600
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, data science]

-keywords: "python, pandas, excel, numpy, matplotlib, data science, data analysis, python vs excel"
-description: "Let's look at using Python and Pandas to perform data analysis on obesity in England."
----

 *The following is a guest post by Shantnu Tiwari, who suffered at the hands of C/C++ for several years before he discovered Python.*